Laura Fuentes

 This slow cooker chicken pot pie soup is one you'll want to keep handy all winter long!
 It comes together quickly and makes a hearty meal.

-This recipe has all of the traditional pot pie flavors, but it’s lighter in both calories and fat.
+With all of the traditional chicken pot pie flavors, this slow cooker soup is the ultimate comfort food, lighter in both calories and fat.

 overhead view of chicken pot pie soup in a bowl